-New natural gas transmission system service tariffs were set using the revenue cap regulatory approach for the first time for a 33 month regulatory period.
+New natural gas transmission system service tariffs were set using the revenue cap regulatory approach for the first time for 33 months regulatory period.
 The same tariff was set at the FinEstLat system entry points located in Latvia as at the other FinEstLat system entry points, but a discount of 100% was applied for the tariffs for an entry point from the Incukalns UGS and an exit point to the Incukalns UGS.

-On 26 April 2018, the Regulator approved the new storage service tariffs.
+In May 2020, was determined charge for the use of the exit point for supplying gas users in Latvia.
+The new tariff was set at 2.0045956 EUR/MWh and entered into force on 1 October 2020.
+On 26 April 2018, the Regulator approved new storage service tariffs.
 Tariffs for 2018/2019 storage cycle entered into force from 1 June 2018.
-The approved tariffs were established under Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the natural gas transmission networks and repealing Regulation (EC) No 1775/2005.
+The tariffs were established under Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the natural gas transmission networks and repealing Regulation (EC) No 1775/2005.
 The market product is offered as an interruptible product.
-The Regulator sets the lowest possible price of the market product and the price is being revised once a week depending on natural gas winter and summer spread in the exchange "Gaspool" trading zone.
+The Regulator sets the lowest possible price of the market product and the price is being revised once a week depending on natural gas winter and summer spread in the exchange "Gaspool" trading hub.

-On 23 October 2018, JSC "Conexus Baltic Grid" submitted a request to the Regulator for the approval of the new storage capacity tariff values for 2019/2020 storage cycle.
-On 14 December 2018, the Regulator approved the application of natural gas storage tariffs submitted by JSC "Conexus Baltic Grid" for 2019/2020 storage cycle and the long-term storage product tariff.
-The storage system operator offers the bundled capacity product, and from 13 January 2019 until 31 August 2019 the market product, allowing natural gas to be injected in the reserved storage volume up to the end of the injection cycle.
+On 3 December 2019, JSC "Conexus Baltic Grid" submitted a request to the Regulator for the approval of the new storage capacity tariff values for 2020/2021 storage cycle.
+On 12 March 2020, the Regulator approved the application of natural gas storage tariffs submitted by JSC "Conexus Baltic Grid" for 2020/2021 storage cycle.